flathub-infra/website/README.md

 docker-compose up
 ```

-You might need to use `--build` to rebuid the images, when dependencies change.
+You might need to use `--build` to rebuild the images, when dependencies change.

-Use another terminal session to run the following or use your browser to go to localhost:8000/docs and use the UI to run the `/update` endpoint.
+Use another terminal session to run the following or use your browser to go to <https://localhost:8000/docs> and use the UI to run the `/update` endpoint.
-This will populate the database with the latest data from the flathub.
+This will populate the database with the latest data from Flathub.

 ```sh
 curl -X POST localhost:8000/update
 ```

-Then open a terminal and go the the frontend folder.
+Then open a terminal and go to the frontend folder.
 If it's the first time you run it, run

 ```sh
 yarn
 ```

-Then you should be able to start the dev server and see changed to the code:
+Then you should be able to start the dev server and see changes to the code:

 ```sh
 yarn dev